NMN supplement and precursor of NAD+ – repairs channels between cells

-Finding a way of stopping the aging process has been the stuff of dreams for generations.
-But now it's on the way to becoming reality as Australian and American scientists believe they've found a way of not just pausing the aging process but rewinding it.
+Finding a way of stopping the aging process has been part of dreams for generations.
+But now, it is on the way to becoming a reality since Australian and American scientists believe they have found a way of not just pausing the aging process, but rewinding it.

-What are the benefits associated to Nicotinamide Monocleotide?
+What are the benefits associated with Nicotinamide Mononucleotide?

-At a conference on the biology of aging organised by the Ellison Medical Foundation, Dr Shin-Ichiro Imai demonstrated that sirtuins are necessary for calorie restriction to be able to improve the activity of orexin, a brain hormone which enhances cells' sensitivity to blood sugar and prevents increases in body fat.
+At a conference on the biology of aging organized by the Ellison Medical Foundation, Dr. Shin-Ichiro Imai demonstrated that sirtuins are necessary for calorie restriction to improve the activity of orexin, a brain hormone which enhances cells' sensitivity to the hormone that regulates blood sugar and prevents increases in body fat.

 However, sirtuins alone are not enough – cellular NAD+ must also be present for these beneficial processes to work.
-The problem is, levels of NAD+ decline both with age and as a result of a high-fat diet.
-The good news, according to Dr Imai, is that in NMN-treated mice, researchers observed an increase in NAD+ synthesis, suggesting NMN could be a potential treatment for type 2 diabetes.
+The problem is that levels of NAD+ decline both with age and as a result of a high-fat diet.
+The good news, according to Dr. Imai, is that in NMN-treated mice, researchers observed an increase in NAD+ synthesis, suggesting NMN could be a potential treatment for type 2 diabetes.

-- NMN not only helps prolong life expectancy but has also shown promise in treating type 2 diabetes.
+- NMN not only helps extend life expectancy but has also shown promise in treating type 2 diabetes.

 - Mouse studies showed that NMN improved glucose tolerance by restoring NAD+ levels.

-- It enhanced blood sugar sensitivity in the liver, restored impaired gene expression related to oxidative stress, inflammatory response and the circadian rhythm by activating SIRT1.
+- It enhances sensitivity to the hormone that regulates blood sugar in the liver, restores impaired gene expression related to oxidative stress, as well as the inflammatory response, and the circadian rhythm by activating SIRT1.

 What is NAD+?

-However, levels decline with age – the NAD+ in an older person's cells will have fallen by more than 50%.
-The mitochondria then produce less energy and cells age.
-Fortunately, this process is not irreversible and intercellular energy mechanisms can be restored if levels of NAD+ are increased.
+However, levels decline with age – the NAD+ in a middle-aged person's cells will have fallen to half of its youthful levels.
+Mitochondria then produce less energy, and cells age.
+Fortunately, this process is not irreversible, and intercellular energy mechanisms can be restored if levels of NAD+ are increased.

-In addition, NAD is an essential cofactor of key longevity enzymes called sirtuins, activating them directly.
-Sirtuins play a fundamental role in life expectancy as they deactivate particular genes that lead to aging via inflammatory processes.
-Thus the combined fall in sirtuins 1 and 3, and in NAD+, can cause cerebral degeneration, vascular inflammation, fatigue, loss of muscle strength, increased fat stores around the liver and abdomen and blood sugar resistance leading directly to metabolic syndrome.
+In addition, NAD is an essential cofactor of key longevity enzymes called sirtuins, which it activates directly.
+Sirtuins play a fundamental role in life expectancy since they deactivate particular genes that lead to aging via inflammatory processes.
+Thus, the combined fall in sirtuins 1 and 3, and in NAD+, can cause cerebral degeneration, vascular inflammation, fatigue, loss of muscle strength, increased fat stores around the liver and abdomen, and resistance to the hormone that regulates blood glucose levels, leading directly to metabolic syndrome.
 All of these processes can be reversed by means of calorie restriction or supplementation with nicotinamide mononucleotide.

 What do studies show about Nicotinamide Mononucleotide?

-- When Professor Sinclair and his colleagues injected this rare substance into two-year-old mice, they observed, after just one week's treatment, notable improvements to muscle (a reduction in muscle atrophy), enhanced blood sugar resistance and reduced inflammation, making the mice indistinguishable from younger animals.
+- When Professor Sinclair and his colleagues injected this rare substance into two-year-old mice, they observed, after just one week's treatment, notable muscle improvement (a reduction in muscle atrophy), enhanced resistance to the hormone that regulates blood sugar, and reduced inflammation, making the mice indistinguishable from younger animals.

 - The activity described by Professor Sinclair, who was previously responsible for research into resveratrol, highlights NMN's ability to activate all seven of the SIRT genes involved in extending longevity.

-- He believes nicotinamide mononucleotide could be a new class of super drug capable of both preventing diseases such as cancer (via inhibition of HIF-1, a molecule that impairs intracellular communication and plays a role in cancer development) and Parkinson's disease, and extending life expectancy to 150 years.
+- He believes nicotinamide mononucleotide could be a new class of super drug capable of both preventing diseases such as cancer (via inhibition of HIF-1, a molecule that impairs intracellular communication and plays a role in cancer development) and Parkinson's disease, as well as extending life expectancy to 150 years.

 Why is it important to supplement with Nicotinamide Mononucleotide?